 All University faculty and graduate students supported by a Principal Investigator are invited to submit proposals for funding via annually released Requests for Proposals (RFPs).
 RFPs are announced on this site, as well as through UW channels and MEP social media.

 Topics for Sponsored grants change from year-to-year, in accord with Directed research topics.
 During the grant competition, applications are reviewed by MEP leadership and the Steering Committee.
 To date, three cycles of grants have been awarded—Fall 2016, Spring 2017, and Fall 2018.
-The next cycle is expected to be announced in Fall 2019.
+The next funding cycle for Fall 2019 is currently open.

 Researchers: David Plante and Elizabeth Blair

 To what extent do sleep and circadian factors influence middle school students’ attendance?
 Through exploratory qualitative analysis of open-ended survey responses, Plante and Blaire are investigating why and how these factors affect students’ and families’ everyday activities and school attendance.
 They are also investigating whether sleep duration and circadian preference are significantly associated with the outcome of school attendance in MMSD, using a quantitative approach.